Udelartitan

 Abstract from paper: The up to 200 m thick Upper Cretaceous deposits of Uruguay includes from base to top the Guichón, Mercedes, and Asencio formations, plus the lateral correlate of the latter, the Queguay Formation.
 In 2006, the most complete sauropod from the country was excavated from the Guichón Formation near Araújo, Paysandú Department.
 Augmented by new specimens reported here, the material includes sixty caudal vertebrae (all strongly procoelous, except for the biconvex first one), a partial coracoid, long bone fragments (proximal and distal portions of tibia, proximal portion of fibula), two astragali, and six metatarsals, as well as associated eggshell fragments.
 The Uruguayan titanosaur shows a unique combination of characters (biconvex first caudal centrum, pneumatic foramina in the anteriormost caudal centra, dorsal tuberosities on the transverse processes of the anterior caudal vertebrae, well developed fibular knob, pyramidal astragalus), as well as a potential autapomorphy – middle caudal centra condyles with hexagonal contour – allowing the proposition of new genus and species, Udelartitan celeste.
 Phylogenetic analyses were for the first time performed to assess the relations of that taxon, which was recovered either as a saltasaurine saltasaurid or a non-saltasaurid saltasauroid.
 Further, one of the analyses show Udelartitan celeste nested within a clade including Late Cretaceous titanosaurs with a biconvex first caudal vertebra, such as Alamosaurus sanjuanensis, Baurutitan britoi, and Pellegrinisaurus powelli.
 This contribution demonstrates that at least two titanosaur lineages were present in the Late Cretaceous of Uruguay: Saltasauroidea and Aeolosaurini, the latter recently recognized in the stratigraphically younger Asencio Formation.

-The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
-The end of the Cretaceous is defined by the abrupt Cretaceous–Paleogene boundary (K–Pg boundary), a geologic signature associated with the mass extinction that lies between the Mesozoic and Cenozoic Eras.
+The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene (K–Pg) extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
+This event, likely triggered by an asteroid impact, is marked by the abrupt K–Pg boundary, a distinct geologic layer separating the Mesozoic and Cenozoic Eras.
+In its aftermath, mammals and avian dinosaurs rapidly diversified, becoming the dominant land animals of the Cenozoic Era.

-As with all other non-avian dinosaurs alive at the time, the titanosaurs died out in the Cretaceous–Paleogene extinction event.
-Fossilized remains of sauropods have been found on every continent, including Antarctica.
+As with all other non-avian dinosaurs alive at the time, the titanosaurs died out in the Cretaceous–Paleogene extinction event, marking the end the long-lived sauropod lineage.